23gate/23gate/docs/Quickstart.md

 ```
 </details>

-2. Head over to your installed app and create a webhook that listens for the **Approval** event on contract `0x55d398326f99059fF775485246999027B3197955` (USDT) on the **BNB Chain.** Then, type in the proper **Endpoint URL** of your recently launched server.
+2\.
+Head over to your installed app and create a webhook that listens for the **Approval** event on a popular contract address like USDT on the chain of your choice.
+Then type in the proper **Endpoint URL** of your recently launched server.

 > Can't launch a server right now?
 No problem: use the wonderful https://webhook.site/ service for testing.

-3. In just a few seconds, you'll see incoming webhook notifications of the USDT approvals happening on the BNB Chain.
+3\.
+In just a few seconds, you'll see incoming webhook notifications of the USDT approvals happening on the BNB Chain.

 ## Important pages